Abi822/ReSkyrimed/README.md

 > 8GB VRAM Cards are not supported or recommended!

 > [!WARNING]
-An SSD is required to the play the modlist.
+An SSD is required to the play the modlist.\
+Only Windows 10 or 11 operating systems are supported.

 ## Pre-Installation Requirements
 > [!WARNING]
 > You must update Skyrim Special Edition to the latest version (1.6.1170).
 Anniversary Edition upgrade is required.

-### Antiviruses
+### Antivirus

 ### Pagefile and Crash Prevention
 ReSkyrimed has been optimized for better memory usage, but it still demands a lot of RAM, especially if you're on a 16GB system with background tasks running.
 If the game can't allocate enough memory, you may experience crashes or instability.